VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 Source control (also called version control) solves these problems.
 There are a few source control systems, but the main one used today is called **git**.
 How does git work?
 Code gets stored in a central **repository**.
 When someone wants to make changes, they pull that code down to their system.
 First, they make their changes locally, and then they push their local changes up to the central repository.
 The updates they pushed to the central repository become the official version.
 Git also keeps track of the history of all the changes made since the repository was created, making it easy to go back to a previous version.
 Also, if multiple people are working on the same code, git has mechanisms for merging two sets of code that have both made changes.

-As a developer, version control will be a super important tool in your tool belt.
+As a developer, source control will be a super important tool in your tool belt.
 I recommend learning the basics of using git very early in your coding journey.
 Git can be complicated for edge use cases, but the basics are straightforward.
 Once primed on the git basics, store all your code in the cloud in a git repository.
 The primary cloud git repository is called [GitHub](https://github.com/).
 Make yourself a GitHub account and start pushing all the code you work on up to repositories associated with your GitHub account.
 You can choose to make those repositories public or private.
 The added benefit of having all your code on GitHub is that later on, when you want to share your code with others (say, a potential employer), you can point them to your GitHub account to look at all your fabulous projects.
 For reference to what that looks like, [check out *my* GitHub account](https://github.com/VerdantFox), where you can see a bunch of code I've written and stored in public GitHub repositories.
 [I even store these blog posts in a public repository.](https://github.com/VerdantFox/blog_posts)

 ### (Automated) Testing